zincbase/zincdb/docs/Getting started.md

 await db.update("key3", [3,2,1]);
 ```

 For many applications, that may be sufficient.
-However, for many others, there may be a need to define "classes" or "tables" so that entries can be partitioned into separate groups.
+However, for many others, there might be a need to define "classes" or "tables" so that keys can be partitioned into separate groups.
 One common approach to extend a "flat" key-value store to a more structured one, is to add prefixes to keys, which results in a "registry-like" layout, e.g.:

 ```ts
 await db.put("permissions.read.allowed", true);